 sudo apt-get update

-Run below command to install Postfix along with other mail utilities on the Ubuntu cloud.
+Run the below command to install Postfix and other mail utilities on the Ubuntu cloud.

 sudo apt-get install mailutils

-During installation, you will be prompted to provide additional information and configure Postfix.
+You will be prompted to provide additional information and configure Postfix during installation.
 First, it will ask to select the best suitable server settings.
-Since we are going to use SMTP, select the Internet option from the list and hit [Enter] button.
+Since we are going to use SMTP, select the Internet option from the list and hit the [Enter] button.

 Next, you will be asked to set the fully qualified domain name FQDN.
 This is nothing but the domain extension that you want to receive the email from.

-You can always reconfigure the Postfix using below dpkg command:
+You can always reconfigure the Postfix using the below dpkg command:

 Configure Postfix with Gmail SMTP